 Creative Film Work

-Holger continues his creative work as a producer of documentaries, creative music videos, short narrative films and webseries.
-As a continuously evolving professional editor & colorist (graduate of Dado Valentic's world-leading Color Grading Masterclass Program), he works with directors, DPs and film production houses all over the world, helping fellow filmmakers realize their visions.
+Besides his brand communication work, Holger continues his creative work as a producer of documentaries, creative music videos, short narrative films and web-series.
+As a professional editor & professionally trained colorist, he also helps fellow filmmakers around the world realize their visions.